elvisvarghese96/User-data-pipeline/README.md

 **Users Data pipeline using airflow**

-This project was inspired from intructor Marc lamberti course: Introduction to Apache Airflow.
+This project was inspired by instructor Marc Lamberti’s course Introduction to Apache Airflow.
 This Airflow DAG extracts, processes, and stores random user data from a public API called randomuser.me into a PostgreSQL database.
-This project also gives a walkthrough on XCom.
+This project also includes a walkthrough on using XCom.

 **🔧 Features**
     -   Checks API availability before extraction